athaller/landscapes.io/README.md

 Currently, the project is in ALPHA and frequent (weekly) updates should be expected.

 ##Demo
-A live demo of landscapes.io is available at [http://demo.landscapes.io](http://demo.landscapes.io).
+Coming soon... a live instance of landscapes.io will be available at [http://demo.landscapes.io](http://demo.landscapes.io).

 ##Installation